ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ### Processing in C

-When receiving an Access Token response including the "rs\_cnf" parameter, C checks whether it is already storing the authentication credential of RS, namely AUTH\_CRED\_RS, specified in "rs\_cnf" by value or reference.
+When receiving an access token response including the "rs\_cnf" parameter, C checks whether it is already storing the authentication credential of RS, namely AUTH\_CRED\_RS, specified in "rs\_cnf" by value or reference.

 If this is not the case, C retrieves AUTH\_CRED\_RS, either using the "rs_cnf" parameter or some other trusted source.
 After that, C validates the actual AUTH\_CRED\_RS.
 In case of successful validation, C stores AUTH\_CRED\_RS as a valid authentication credential.
 Otherwise, C MUST delete the access token.

-### Update of Access Rights
+### Update of Access Rights {#update-access-rights-c-as}

 If C has a valid OSCORE Security Context associated with a valid access token, then C can send a request to AS for updating its access rights while preserving the same OSCORE Security Context.

 If the request is granted, then AS generates a new access token, where the "edhoc\_info" claim MUST include only the "session\_id" field.
 The access token is provisioned to RS either via C as specified in this document, or directly as described in {{I-D.ietf-ace-workflow-and-params}}.
-In either case, the Access Token Response from the AS to C MUST NOT include the "rs\_cnf" parameter.
+In either case, the access token response from the AS to C MUST NOT include the "rs\_cnf" parameter.

 EDHOC\_Information including the "session\_id" field needs to be specified in the new access token in order for RS to identify the old access token to supersede, as well as the OSCORE Security Context already shared between C and RS and to be associated with the new access token.